crimeraaa/dst-shellbells/README.md

 This works thanks to how the `or` evaluation works.
 Basically, it checks 2 arguments.
 If the 1st one is `true` (that is, there *is* an input at all that is *not* `nil`) then it will return that one.
 In this case if you input literally any existing global variable, string, number or whatever under the `song` parameter, then the the 2nd variable `song` (the one being declared *inside of the command, which is technically different from the one you input*) will be set to that value.

-However, if the 1st argument is `nil` (either by inputting nothing or flat out typing `nil`), then the evalution to move to the next argument.
-The second argument is `require("notetable_dsmaintheme")`.
-This is referring to the file of the same name, `notetable_dsmaintheme.lua` which returns its notes table upon being called with `require`.
-Because it's an existing input, this argument will always return anything *but* `nil` and thus will pass should this condition be reached, making the dsmaintheme the default song which is called.
+> However, if the 1st argument is `nil` (either by inputting nothing or flat out typing `nil`), then the evalution will move on to the next argument.
+>
+> The second argument is `require("notetable_dsmaintheme")`.
+> This is referring to the file of the same name, `notetable_dsmaintheme.lua` which returns its notes table upon being called with `require`.
+> Because it's an existing input, this argument will always return anything *but* `nil`.
+> So this argument will always pass should this condition be reached, making the dsmaintheme the default song.

 The next block of code is important.